Alec Ryrie

-Alexander Gray Ryrie FBA (born 20 August 1971), is a British historian of Protestant Christianity, specializing in the history of England and Scotland in the sixteenth and seventeenth centuries.
-He was appointed Professor of Divinity at Gresham College in 2018.
+Alexander Gray Ryrie FBA (born 20 August 1971) is a British historian of Protestant Christianity, specializing in the history of England and Scotland in the sixteenth and seventeenth centuries.
+He was Professor of Divinity at Gresham College from 2018 to 2022.
 He was elected a Fellow of the British Academy in 2019.

 Biography

 Ryrie was born in London, and raised in Washington, DC.
 After teaching for a year at a school in rural Zimbabwe, Ryrie read history as an undergraduate at Trinity Hall, Cambridge (BA 1993, MA 1997), completed a master's in Reformation studies at the University of St Andrews, and in 2000 took a DPhil in theology at St Cross College, Oxford.
 His doctoral work, examining how early English evangelical reformers operated within the political atmosphere of Henry VIII's reign, was published as The Gospel and Henry VIII.
+His supervisor was Diarmaid MacCulloch.